siw36/awx-judge/README.md

 # Notifications
 - Email (only when set in config file, otherwise disabled)
 - Slack " (write to channel or DM)

+# go templating
+- template id and request id should be query parameters